 Is less more in a paperless laboratory?

 Renate Dahms presented how Bayer Pharma developed a paperless lab environment by first analysing and modelling the business process in close corporation with the IT and business unit.
-She showed how a so-called ‘domain model’ was derived from the functional model and the application architecture which enabled people to look at the processes independent from organisational reality.
-She described in detail the impact of a Multi Moment Analysis (MMA), a process which enables clients to measure the real bottlenecks in their workflows.
+She showed how a so-called ‘domain model’ was derived from the functional model and the application architecture that enabled people to look at the processes independent from organisational reality.
+She described in detail the impact of a multi-moment analysis (MMA), a process which enables clients to measure the real bottlenecks in their workflows.
 This will enable organisations to create a baseline and identify where to optimise their processes, and to be able to define metrics to measure the improvements.

 A complete laboratory setting was shipped from Switzerland to Copenhagen to demonstrate ‘a day in the life of a paperless laboratory’.
 The first demonstration, an assay determination of Aspirin using HPLC workflow, showed how a complex analytical workflow can be executed using self-documenting processes without having paper or clerical errors, but with less time spent on documentation.
 The second demonstration showed how mobile devices may support daily operations and contribute to the move to a paper-on-glass future.
 Mobile devices are often talked about today as the potential future of lab informatics.
 This demonstration was developed as a think-tank to rethink and potentially reengineer current legacy paper processes, and take advantage of the technologies ahead of us.
 Customer LES, ELN and LIMS presentations were shown from Christian Hansen (use of ELN in food industry), Active Biotech (use of ECM in a small pharma company), Janssen biologics (Pilot and business case for LES), and LEO Pharma (ELN in a chemistry lab).

-Finally, Edward Deming’s statement of ‘If you can’t describe what you’re doing as a process, you don’t know what you are doing’ is starting to resonate.
-The scientist is no longer in the laboratory, but integrated in the overall quality process.
+Finally, Edward Deming’s statement: ‘If you can’t describe what you’re doing as a process, you don’t know what you are doing’, is starting to resonate.
+The scientist is no longer in the lab, but integrated in the overall quality process.